The Strength and Vulnerability Bunker at the Southbank Centre

 Photos: Andrei Grosu

-The Strength and Vulnerability Bunker is at the Southbank Centre until 1st December 2013, for further information visit here.
+The Strength and Vulnerability Bunker is at the Southbank Centre until 1st December 2013.
+For further information visit the gallery’s website here.